37Rb/discourse-chatbot-kb-tools/README.md

 ## Usage

 A JavaScript object called ChatbotKnowledgeBase provides access to the tools.
-Use the [JavaScript console](https://www.coursera.support/s/article/learner-000001653-How-to-open-the-Javascript-console?language=en_US) in your browser to create an instance of ChatbotKnowledgeBase and call its functions.
+Use the [JavaScript console](https://www.coursera.support/s/article/learner-000001653-How-to-open-the-Javascript-console?language=en_US) in your browser while at your Discourse forum to create an instance of ChatbotKnowledgeBase and call its functions.
+You need to be logged in.

 ![Example Javascript Console](https://raw.githubusercontent.com/37Rb/discourse-chatbot-kb-tools/main/images/example-js-console.png)